Dinner at the Landing

 In Person or Via Zoom

-On May 10, 1775, the enigmatic life of Colonel Jeremiah Lee of Marblehead came to an abrupt end, thanks to his covert acts on behalf of independence.
+On May 10, 1775, the once formidable life of Colonel Jeremiah Lee of Marblehead came to an abrupt end, due to his covert acts on behalf of independence.

-Judy Anderson leads this illustrated presentation to honor Lee’s contributions to the revolutionary cause, which have remained nearly unrecognized for two and a half
+Judy Anderson leads this illustrated presentation to honor Lee’s life and contributions to the revolutionary cause, which have remained nearly unrecognized for two and a half

 centuries.